frederic-perez/AmE-dictionary/data/dictionary.md

 __voucher__ _n_ :four: A small printed piece of paper that entitles the holder to a discount, or that may be exchanged for goods or services. _Syn_ coupon, token, ticket _The administration has focused its efforts with more housing vouchers._
 __vouchsafed__
 __vow__ _v_
-__vulcanize__ _v_ To improve the strength, resiliency, and freedom from stickiness and odor of (rubber, for example) by combining with sulfur or other additives in the presence of heat and pressure.
+__vulcanize__ _v_ :two: /VUHL-kuh-nyz/ [:scroll: After Vulcan, the Roman god of fire, metalworking, etc.] __1__ _v tr_ To harden or improve, for example, rubber by application of sulfur and heat.
+To improve the strength, resiliency, and freedom from stickiness and odor of (rubber, for example) by combining with sulfur or other additives in the presence of heat and pressure. __2__ _v intr_ To become hardened.
 __vulnerable__ _adj_
 __vulnerary<sup>1</sup>__ _n_ :astonished: From Latin vulnus (wound) + -ary (relating to).
 Something used for the healing of wounds.
 __vulnerary<sup>2</sup>__ _adj_ :astonished: Useful in healing of wounds.